The selection process

 As a condition of full registration as a medical practitioner all medical graduates require, after graduation, to complete a period of further training.
 This is normally in a hospital environment.

-The Admissions Committee is therefore required to be able to predict that applicants will have the physical capability to fulfil the responsibilities of such posts effectively and safely.
+The Admissions Executive is therefore required to be able to predict that applicants will have the physical capability to fulfil the responsibilities of such posts effectively and safely.

 Applicants with disabilities or other health problems are encouraged to seek advice from the Admissions Office prior to UCAS application.